Dardana/ts-compression-eval/README.md

 make
 ```
 4. Obtain datasets:
-Download the datasets with the
+Download the datasets listed above and generate the synthetic dataset using the provided script.
+The datasets need to be saved in a following repository structure:

-5. Change the dataset directory in _python/datasets/paths.py to your dataset directory
+5. Change the dataset directory in `_python/datasets/paths.py` to match your dataset directory.

-Repository Structure

 ## Acknowledgments